This class will take place across four sessions:

 This class is open to students of all levels of expertise.
 Students ages 11+ are invited to register for this class.
+Adults of all ages are also welcome.
 To protect our students, we ask that everyone in this workshop turn on their camera.
 Please note that we will be recording.

 Students should have the following materials:

 • 50 sheets 110# white index stock, 8.5″ x 11″ (app.
 215 gsm)

 • 10 sheets 80# color cover stock, 8.5″ x 11″ or 12″ x 12″ (app.
 215 gsm)